-The NCDs proposed to be issued under the Issue have been rated "ACUITE A+ (read as ACUITE A Plus) (Outlook: Stable)" for an amount of ₹ 20,000 lakhs by Acuite Ratings and Research Limited vide their rating letter dated March 04, 2022.
+The NCDs proposed to be issued under the Issue have been rated "ACUITE A+ (read as ACUITE A Plus) (Outlook: Stable)" for an amount of ₹ 20,000 lakhs by Acuite Ratings and Research Limited vide their rating letter dated March 04, 2022 and was revalidated vide letter dated March 24, 2022.
 The rating is not a recommendation to buy, sell or hold securities and investors should take their own decision.
 The rating may be subject to revision or withdrawal at any time by the assigning rating agency and each rating should be evaluated independently of any other rating.
 The rating agency has a right to suspend or withdraw the rating at any time on the basis of factors such as new information.
-Please refer to Annexure II of this Draft Prospectus for the rationale of the above rating
+Please refer to Annexure II of this Prospectus for the rationale of the above rating